tehillaFeldman/koToGo/README.md

 # Ko2go

-This project utlizes HTML and CSS to build a website for a catering business to ensure a smooth ordering process for the customers.
+This project utlizes HTML and CSS to build a website for a catering business to where customers can view weekly menus and place orders.